kitft/funsearch/README.md

 INFO:absl:Saving backup to data/backups/program_db_priority_1704956206_0.pickle.
 ```

+You may also see `INFO:httpx:HTTP Request: POST https://api.mistral.ai/v1/chat/completions "HTTP/1.1 200 OK"` for each successful API call.

 Note that in the last command, we use the ExternalProcessSandbox.
 This is not fully 'safe', but does make it a bit less likely that invalid code from LLM could break things.
 The default is ContainerSandbox.
 However, as we are running the entire thing inside a Docker container, this is not strictly necessary.

 Alternatively, you can run the main Python process on a host computer outside of any container and let